-Subfloors must be flat within 1/8" over 6', and 3/16" over a 10' span.
+Subfloors must be flat within 1/8" over 6' and 3/16" over 10' and smooth, abrupt peaks and valleys must be avoided.

-Improper substrate or flatness can result in gaps, locking mechanism failure and premature wear on surface.
+Improper substrate or flatness can result in gaps, squeaks, premature wear on surface and poor plank fitting during assembly.